JhonnathanL/Amazon-scrape/README.md

    The server will be available at http://localhost:3000.

-3. Open the `index.html` in public file in a web browser.
+3. Open the `index.html` in the public file in a web browser.

 4. Enter a keyword in the search box and click the "Search on Amazon" button.